glennmckechnie/weewx-sqlbackup/README.md

 If your database is a MySQL one then to use this backup method effectively, you need to do a full dump (backup) of your main weeWX database first.
 Of note; while dumping the database may take seconds, stretching to minutes, rebuilding it can take hours.
 The best advice I can offer is to rebuild it as a working copy ASAP.
 You will then bring that up-todate with the partial dumps.
 Whatever you do - test your restore strategy well before time.

 A strategy I've used is to have a working, preferably empty, sqlite database ready to go.
 If you need to rebuild your MySQL database you can simply reconfigure weewx to use archive_sqlite while the MySQL is restored.
-Once the MySQL is restored, swap weewx back to archive_mysql.
-Dump the sqlite into an sql file, convert and import it into your restored and working MySQL (reference the notes on the wiki - [Transfer from sqlite to MySQL[(http://github.com/weewx/weewx/wiki/Transfer%20from%20sqlite%20to%20MySQL) and you'll fill the gaps nicely - well, most of them.
+Once the MySQL restore is finished, swap weewx back to archive_mysql so that it points to it.
+Then dump that temporary sqlite database into an sql file, convert and import it into that restored and working MySQL  and you'll fill the gaps nicely - well, those that you can.
+This method saves weewx from sitting idle while you do the frustrating long, MySQL restore.
+Visit the weeWx wiki and view [Transfer from sqlite to MySQL](http://github.com/weewx/weewx/wiki/Transfer%20from%20sqlite%20to%20MySQL) for help on the transfer.

 However you choose to do it, we need a starting point.
 To get that initial database, you can do this manually by invoking mysqldump from the command line, similar to the following.